SingleManTH/agiletoolkit.org/docs/overview/design.md

 ## The Composability Principle

-The Toolkit is designed from the ground up to help developers compose View components from smaller sub-components.
+The Toolkit is designed from the ground up to help developers compose View components from smaller subcomponents.
 Powerful and flexible components speed development and increase reliability, and it's [Composability](http://en.wikipedia.org/wiki/Composability) that makes this possible.

 Composability isn't restricted to View components &ndash; Models are composable too.
-So you can build complex business rules from simpler sub-components.
+So you can build complex business rules from simpler subcomponents.

 Techically, Composability requires components that are independent, keep track of their own state and know how to cooperate with each other.
 Much of the design of Agile Toolkit is focused on offering these features transparently to every View and Model component.